Progressive lubrication system

-In a centralized lubrication installation with progressive distributors, a so called progressive lubrication system, the individual lubrication points are supplied in a sequential and in a hierarchical order.
+In a centralized lubrication installation with progressive distributors, a so-called progressive lubrication system, the individual lubrication points are supplied in a sequential and hierarchical order.

-A progressive distributor or lubricant distributor supply the lube points in a progressive (progressive) order with lubricants.
+A progressive distributor or lubricant distributor supplies the lube points in a progressive order with lubricants.

-The so-called lubrication time in a progressive lubrication system is identical with the pump running time which is limited by the fact that all lubrication points in the system should be supplied once.
-During the break time, there is a certain pressure relief in the main and secondary lines.
-The lubricant distributor of a progressive lubrication system consists of pipe (line) elements and progressive distributor elements.
-It is possible that all components are combined into one part.
+The so-called lubrication time in a progressive lubrication system is identical to the pump running time, which is limited by the need to supply all lubrication points in the system once.
+During the break time, pressure is relieved in the main and secondary lines.
+The lubricant distributor in a progressive lubrication system consists of pipe (line) elements and progressive distributor elements.
+All components can be combined into one part.

-This lubrication system is suitable for grease (NLGI class 2) and oils and can supply up to several 100 lubrication points.
-The application fields for the progressive lubrication system are for example punching industries, wood processing industries...
+This lubrication system is suitable for grease (NLGI class 2) and oils and can supply up to several hundred lubrication points.
+Application fields for the progressive lubrication system include punching industries, wood processing industries, etc.

 The progressive lubricant distribution starts automatically after one cycle has supplied the last lubrication point.
-The obvious advantage of centralised lubrication with a progressive lubrication system is the relative low investment costs.
+The obvious advantage of centralised lubrication with a progressive lubrication system is the relatively low investment costs.

-The progressive lubrication system is often found in more recent centralised lubrication installation for machinery and vehicles, because this lubrication technique for grease up to NLGI class 2 does not exist as long as the other systems.
+The progressive lubrication system is often found in more recent centralised lubrication installations for machinery and vehicles, because this lubrication technique for grease up to NLGI class 2 has not existed as long as the other systems.

 Nevertheless, the progressive lubrication system has proved itself on the market and has already become standard in many application fields.